RedExpertAlliance/katacoda-scenarios/oci-course/monitoring-metrics-alarms-on-oci/step11.md

 * create two health checks - one for each route and function ; set the interval time for one health check at 5 minutes, the other at 15 minutes
 * after one hour or longer, compare the average processing time for the two health checks.
 Remember that the functions are the same - as well was the way they are deployed and exposed.
 What can be the cause for any (substantial) differences in the findings between the health checks?
 ![](assets/hot-function-with-health-check.png)

+Note: this thought experiment is now available in a [separate Katacoda Scenario](https://katacoda.com/redexpertalliance/courses/oci-course/oci-functions-apigateway-healthcheck).

 ## Resources
 [OCI Documentation on Health Checks](https://docs.cloud.oracle.com/en-us/iaas/Content/HealthChecks/Concepts/healthchecks.htm)